TP: Hypothesis Testing

 # return trials

-1. Plot a histogram of a list of trials using a builtin function.
-Normalize it in density (area=1), and precise the bins (0:0.5:30).
+1. Plot a histogram of trials using a built-in function.
+Normalize it as a density (area \(= 1\)), and use bins (0:0.5:30).

 Now, we assume that \(\mu\) and \(\sigma\) are unknown.

-1. Given \(X\), compute to estimators hatmu and hatsigma of mu and sigma
+1. Given \(X\), compute estimators hatmu and hatsigma of \(\mu\) and \(\sigma\).

-2. Similarly to Q.7, write a function monte_carlo_unknown(N, n, m) that computes a Monte-Carlo simulation. \(\hat \mu\) and \(\hat \sigma\) must be computed for all trial \(i=1,\dots,N\).
+2. Similarly to Q.7, write a function monte_carlo_unknown(N, n, m) that computes a Monte Carlo simulation. \(\hat\mu\) and \(\hat\sigma\) must be estimated separately for each trial \(i = 1, \dots, N\).

 2. Application with Bitcoin

-1. Use your favorite AI to write the code to import the last \(500\) hourly close prices of bitcoin in usdt from binance.
+1. Use your favorite AI to write the code to import the last \(500\) hourly close prices of Bitcoin in USDT from Binance.
 Plot the prices and compute the returns defined as \(R_t = \tfrac{P_t}{P_{t-1}}-1\), where \(P_t\) is the price at time \(t\) (in hours).

 library(httr)